surrsurus/enterprise-fibonacci/README.md

 #### Q: Why is this repo so large?
 30 Mb seems like a lot.

 A: As mentioned before, this isn't something thrown together in 2 seconds for Project Euler, this is a robust, modular framework for fibonacci generation.
 And remember: *Bigger means more enterprise*.

-#### Q: Is this reflective of your acutal coding ability?

-A: This is just a joke.
-I swear.